Stuycs-K/final-project-4-lib-linj/WORKLOG.md

 - Made a basic skeleton of what the encode function should do.

+### 05/22/2023

+- Finished encode method in Hill to properly pad the string if not long enough.
+- Added a getAlpha method to Matrix to convert the matrix back to text.

 ## Resources
 [Hill Cipher Wikipedia](https://en.wikipedia.org/wiki/Hill_cipher)
 [Known Plaintext Attack - NKU](https://www.nku.edu/~christensen/092mat483%20known%20plaintext%20attack%20of%20Hill%20cipher.pdf)